Chelsea sale latest: Roman Abramovich under discussions for EU sanctions | Saudi Araba deal would be 'difficult'

 As Friday's deadline for bids looms, we run through the latest updates...

-Bids to buy Chelsea have to be in with Raine Group by Friday, but if you want to bid you have to show proof of funds before you are given access to financial details about Chelsea.
+Bids to buy Chelsea have to be in with Raine Group by Friday, but interested parties will have to show proof of funds before they are given access to financial details about Chelsea.

 There have been about 200 expressions of interest but many are not believed to be serious contenders.
 The Saudi Media Group are reported to have made a bid but any deal linked to Saudi Arabia would be difficult to complete.